bahrus/be-switched/README.md

     </template>
 </old-man-and-the-sea>
 ```

+What we've seen so far is we can take matters into our hands, and employ free form scripting to calculate whether to display the contents of the template (and other things like setting host properties).

 However, there is one restriction -- There can only be one active sentence contained in the be-switched attribute that starts with "on depending on".
 This seems reasonable, as the JavaScript logic can be as complex as we want it to be, applying whatever rules make sense to the various factors.